Palakshhub/BluScreen/README.md

 Data is sent as UTF-8 encoded text

 - Notes & Limitations
-Voice recognition depends on browser support
+Voice recognition depends on browser support.
-Internet is required for speech recognition
+Internet is required for speech recognition.
 Commands are sent as plain text.
-Parsing happens on the ESP32 Page must remain open while connected
+Parsing happens on the ESP32.
+Page must remain open while connected

 Project Context

 BluScreen Control Hub is part of the BluScreen Smart Display System, an IoT-based LED matrix display capable of showing time, date, weather, reminders, timers, and custom text using Wi-Fi and BLE connectivity.